 Many market watchers thought it wouldn’t happen, but in the first half of 2019 mortgage interest rates fell.
 That should be outstanding news for both home sellers and buyers – but is it in actual practice?
 The fact is that the market doesn’t favor sellers quite as much as the changing interest rate led many to believe it would.
 For, among other things, home prices are still rising and affordability remains an issue for many buyers.
-So let’s see if we can figure out exactly how the changing interest rate will affect home sellers in Los Angeles.
+So let’s see if we can figure out exactly how the changing interest rate will affect home sellers in Riverside.

 Changing Interest Rate Staying Low